-- Establish plague management objectives, goals and strategies. - Identify what conditions, locations or OSMP management designations are appropriate targets for plague management and under what circumstances.

-- Review techniques and strategies for plague management. - Identify appropriate plague management techniques, tools and applications to be used to help meet city goals for prairie dog occupancy levels and protection of high-integrity grassland habitat on city-owned properties designated for prairie dog conservation. - Reduce the risk of catastrophic prairie dog population decline where prairie dogs are conservation targets. - Incorporate ecological resilience principles to monitor and adapt to the impacts of changing climate and other anthropogenic stressors on prairie dog populations and associated ecosystems. - Identify a process for evaluating new tools for plague mitigation as they emerge. - Identify costs for plan implementation. - Describe the monitoring and adaptive management process.
+- Establish plague management goals, objectives and strategies. - Identify what conditions, locations or OSMP management designations are appropriate targets for plague management and under what circumstances. - Review techniques and strategies for plague management. - Identify appropriate plague management techniques, tools and applications to be used to help meet city goals for prairie dog occupancy levels and protection of high-integrity grassland habitat on city-owned properties designated for prairie dog conservation. - Identify an approach to reducing the risk of catastrophic prairie dog population decline where prairie dogs are conservation targets. - Identify a process for evaluating new tools for plague mitigation as they emerge. - Identify costs for plan implementation. - Describe the monitoring and adaptive management process.